As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 4 – Fine Mist Spray Glass Bottles

 You’ll need a few fine mist spray bottles for your homemade perfumes and room sprays.
-Vivaplex has 2 oz Fine Mist Spray Bottles in Amber and Cobalt, which are great for the purpose.
+These 2 oz Fine Mist Spray Bottles from Vivaplex are great for the purpose.
+You can buy them in sets of 6 and 12 and either in amber or blue.

 5 – Amber 2oz Round Glass Jars with Inner Liners and Black Lids